SVProgressHUD/SVProgressHUD/README.md

 ## Credits

 `SVProgressHUD` is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVProgressHUD/contributors).
 If you're using `SVProgressHUD` in your project, attribution would be very appreciated.
-The success and error icons are made by [Freepik](http://www.freepik.com) from [Flaticon](www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).
+The info, success and error icons are made by [Freepik](http://www.freepik.com) from [Flaticon](www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).